malinowski-luke/school-management-app/README.md

 # school-management-app
-school mangement app allows you to create students, faculty, textbooks, and classrooms
+school mangement app allows you to manage(CRUD operations) students, faculty, textbooks, and classrooms